Updates: Updated with latest hosting pricing and a better comparison table.

 Because different kinds of websites will have different needs.

-WHSR receive referral fees from companies mentioned in this page.
+WHSR receive referral fees from some hosting companies mentioned in this page.
 Our opinions are based on real experience and actual server data.
 Please read our review policy page to understand how our host review and rating system works.

-Inmotion Hosting offers SSD-based Shared Business Hosting on their servers located at the East and the West Coast of United States.
+InMotion Hosting offers SSD-based Shared Business Hosting on their servers located at the East and the West Coast of United States.
 You have the option to choose one of them.